Missouri is located in the Midwest of the U.S. The Show Me State is covered by grassy plains and bordered by the heavily-forested Ozark Mountains.

 Stockton Lake (located here) is a 24,900-acre reservoir in west-central Missouri, about 50 miles to the west of Springfield.

-Stockton is known as one of the most beautiful and scenic fishing spots in the State, with rocky points, crystal clear water, and steeply wooded shoreline.
+It is also known as one of the most beautiful and scenic fishing spots in the State, with rocky points, crystal clear water, and steeply wooded shoreline.
 Stockton is especially good for walleye fishing, but that’s not all.
 Other fish species you’ll find here include: